 In this guide I’ll take you through wheel and pedal calibration in the USB game controllers dialogue via Windows 10.
 I’ll also walk you through iRacing’s own setup (of course).
 By the end of this guide, with a bit of luck, you’ll be setup and ready to get fully involved in iRacing.

-One final assumption is that you’ve installed iRacing!
-Don’t worry if you haven’t got round to that yet, here are some promo codes to get you started. iRacing installation via Steam is extremely simple.
+One final assumption is that you’ve installed iRacing! iRacing installation via Steam or via the downloadable installer is extremely simple.

 Head to iRacing here to learn more or watch this simple video: